-We suggest a model based on three moral imperatives: satisfying human needs, ensuring social equity and respecting environmental limits.
+We suggest a model based on three moral imperatives: satisfying human needs, ensuring social equity, and respecting environmental limits.
 The model reflects the emphasis on needs and limits in the sustainable concept's origin: Our Common Future.
-More importantly, it reflects both moral principles laid out in philosophical texts on needs and equity, and new scientific insights into environmental limits.
-Since Our Common Future, a tremendous number of sustainable development models, assessments and indicators have been suggested.
-However, they suffer from 'an insufficiently developed theoretical framework' (Hák et al., 2016).
-The moral imperatives presented later here constitute the theoretical foundation of our model.
+More importantly, it reflects both moral principles laid out in philosophical texts on needs and equity, and new scientific insights on environmental limits.
+Since Our Common Future, a tremendous number of sustainable development models, assessments, and indicators have been suggested.4 However, they suffer from 'an insufficiently developed theoretical framework' (Hák et al., 2016).
+The moral imperatives presented in section 3 constitute the theoretical foundation of our model.

-Our model is in conflict with the popular three-pillar model, which seeks to balance social, environmental and economic targets.
-Rather, we argue that sustainable development constitutes a set of constraints on human activities, including economic activities.
-By identifying key themes, headline indicators and thresholds, we claim that the moral imperatives of needs, equity and limits should guide policy-making.
+Our model is in conflict with the popular three-pillar model, which seeks to balance social, environmental, and economic targets.5 Rather, we argue that sustainable development constitutes a set of constraints on human activities, including economic activities.
+By identifying key themes, headline indicators, and thresholds, we claim that the moral imperatives of needs, equity, and limits should guide policymaking.

 The remainder of the article is structured as follows.
-In the following section, we define the three moral imperatives of sustainable development: satisfying human needs, ensuring social equity and respecting environmental limits.
-In the next section, we lay out a theoretical foundation for the three moral imperatives.
-In the fourth section, we link theory
+In section 2, we define the three moral imperatives of sustainable development: satisfying human needs, ensuring social equity, and respecting environmental limits.
+In section 3, we lay out a theoretical foundation for the three moral imperatives.
+In section 4, we link theory to practice by identifying goals, choosing suitable indicators, and setting thresholds to be met.
+We conclude the article by briefly discussing some policy implications and the moral imperatives of sustainable development.